 - Background Check.
 Students completing their MS in Counseling at SMU, with the intent to practice as a therapist or counselor in the state of Texas, must complete post-graduate requirements outlined by the Texas Board of Examiners of Professional Counselors (LPC) and a criminal history background check.
 If you have concern whether any prior offense may affect your potential for licensure, you may request an early evaluation by the Texas Board of Examiners before beginning a graduate program in counseling.
 Visit their site for more information: http://www.dshs.state.tx.us/counselor/lpc_apply.shtm.

-Effective Fall 2015, tuition for classes in the Master's Degree program is $2,682 per 3-credit hour class ($894 per credit hour).
-A minimum of 60 credit hours are required to earn this degree.
+Effective Fall 2017, tuition for classes in the Master's Degree program will be $1,947 per 3-credit hour class ($649 per credit hour).
+A minimum of 63 credit hours will be required to earn this degree.

 Financial aid is available to students in the Master of Science program.
 Students applying for Federal Student Loans must complete the Free Application for Federal Student Aid (FAFSA) by going to www.FAFSA.gov

 .
 The School Code for SMU is 003613

 .
 It is important that you refer to the links More Information about Financial Aid

 for details about applying for and accepting financial aid, including recommended deadlines.

 All federal financial aid, including student loans, is managed by the Division of Enrollment Services Graduate Financial Aid Office which is located on the main campus.
 General financial aid questions should be directed to the Division of Enrollment Services by calling 214-768-3417 or through email at firstname.lastname@example.org.